 Step 4: insert a human approval gate

-Recent reporting on rogue autonomous agent behavior is a useful reminder that unrestricted action is not a badge of sophistication.
+Require sign-off for outbound emails above a certain importance level, financial actions, customer commitments, and destructive actions such as deleting or changing records.
+Reporting on rogue autonomous-agent behavior is a useful reminder that unrestricted action is not a badge of sophistication.
 It is often just poor governance.

 Step 5: track outcomes, not just outputs